 General

 C.1.1 Because of the large financial resources and manpower involved and the necessity to allocate these according to the needs, it is important that any standardization activity begin by identifying the needs, determining the aims of the standard(s) to be prepared and the interests that may be affected.
-This will, moreover, help to ensure that the standards produced will cover appropriately the aspects required.
+This will, moreover, help to ensure that the standards produced will cover appropriately the aspects required and be market relevant for the affected sectors.
 Any new activity shall therefore be reasonably justified before it is begun.

 C.1.2 It is understood that, whatever conclusions may be drawn on the basis of the annex, a prerequisite of any new work to be commenced would be a clear indication of the readiness of a sufficient number of relevant interested parties to allocate necessary manpower, funds and to take an active part in the work.